2001 Alabama Crimson Tide football team: UCLA

 Dennis Franchione's first game as Alabama's head coach pitted the Crimson Tide against the Bruins of the Pacific-10 Conference.
 ESPN's College Gameday was in Tuscaloosa for the first time ever (they had previously visited Alabama home games at Legion Field in Birmingham).
 Although Alabama outgained UCLA in total offense 458–291, the Bruins were victorious by a final score of 20–17 before a sold-out home crowd.
 The Tide took an early 10–0 lead on a 78-yard Antonio Carter touchdown reception from Tyler Watts and 30-yard Neal Thomas field goal.
 UCLA responded with 20 consecutive points to take a lead that would not be relinquished.
 The final Alabama score came late in the fourth on a 71-yard touchdown pass from Andrew Zow to Freddie Milons.
+The 2001 meeting marked the third all-time meeting between the two schools.

 Vanderbilt

 Dennis Franchione notched his first win as head coach of the Crimson Tide, in a game of field goals, and defeated Vanderbilt 12–9.